strohs/aws-cda-notes/study-notes.md

 * You can upload big files to S3 using multi-part upload
     * from 5MB to 5TB in size
 * You can upload up to **5GB** in a **single operation**
+* can create 100 buckets per AWS account (default)
+* Bucket Names
+    * at least 3 characters long, but no more than 63
+    * Bucket names must be a series of one or more labels.
+        * Adjacent labels are separated by a single period (.)
+        * Bucket names can contain lowercase letters, numbers, and hyphens
+        * Each label must start and end with a lowercase letter or a number
+    * bucket names CANNOT be ip addresses (ie. 192.123.45.11)

 Databases 101